-Chances are that most users aren’t going to require the highest DPI settings possible, so we suggest that you test out various levels to find the right feel for your specific play style.
+Chances are that most users aren’t going to require the highest DPI settings possible, so we suggest that you test out various different levels to find the right feel for your specific play style.
 It’s just as important to consider how much control a mouse gives you over the DPI settings.
 Some models come with preset DPI settings, while others allow you to tune sensitivity to match your specific needs.
-The latter is a huge boon if you want your mouse to feel as naturally in tune with your movements as possible.
+The latter is a huge advantage if you want your mouse to feel as naturally in tune with your movements as possible.

 Number of Buttons

-We recommend investing in an MMO mouse that offers this bank of 12 buttons if you’re playing a traditional MMORPG, an MOBA – or even more traditional RPGs like Diablo – but they’ll be less essential for MMOs that offer less complicated mechanics or are built for console as well as PC gaming.
-Since this 12 key structure accessible by the thumb is hard baked into so many MMO games, you should be able to program them in the game interface without having to mess with complicated software.
+We recommend investing in an MMO mouse that offers this bank of 12 buttons if you’re playing a traditional MMORPG, a MOBA, or even more traditional RPGs like Diablo.
+They’ll be less essential for MMOs that offer less complicated mechanics or are built for console gaming as well as PC gaming.
+Since this 12-key structure is hard-baked into so many MMO games, you should be able to program them in-game without having to mess with complicated software.

-Shift buttons are somewhat less common than DPI buttons in mouse design, but they’re arguably more important when buying an MMO mouse.
+Shift buttons are somewhat less common than DPI buttons in mouse designs, but they’re arguably more important when buying an MMO mouse.
 While different manufacturers call their shift buttons by different names, they fundamentally serve the same purpose.
 Shift buttons allow you to map two separate functions to each key and access your second lineup of commands with a single click.

 An MMO mouse at practically any price will provide you with the ability to assign your buttons to replicate the keystrokes on your keyboard, but macros go a step beyond that.
 Macros allow you to accomplish an incredibly sophisticated series of actions with a single button press, and that’s of particular value to MMO players, where much of the grind is essentially automated.

-Before they pull the trigger on an overly complicated mouse with buttons that might get in the way, we suggest that every MMO gamer take the time to understand what macros can actually accomplish.
+Before pulling the trigger on an overly complicated mouse with buttons that might get in the way, we suggest that every MMO gamer take the time to understand what macros can actually accomplish.
 While the macros listed at Macro-WOW only apply to World of Warcraft, they can provide you with a better understanding of the sheer breadth of possibilities that mouse macros can accomplish.